AntonG87/react-pizza/README.md

 **React Burger** is a learning-oriented single-page application developed using React.
 This project simulates an online burger shop, allowing users to browse the catalog, choose patty sizes, apply filters, sort items, and manage a shopping cart.

-> 🛠 Originally started as a pizza store project, this app was later adapted to showcase **burgers**.
-Some variable names or constants may still refer to "pizza" — they now correspond to **burgers**.

 ---

 ## 🚀 Project Purpose